siwaar/Tennis_prediction/README.md

 ## Further Work
 - Make more data preprocessing and feature engineering such as :
     - Impute missing values with the intersection of information for the same player in other matches.
-    - Extract the number of matches won previously by a player.
+    - Extract from other features known during the match to create new features about the historic of the player such as extract the number of matches won previously by a player.
 - Apply more accurate Encoding for categorical features such as the feature 'Tourney_name' or 'Tourney_id' instead of droping this information.
 - Normalize the numerical features.
 - Deal with outliers.